Bhumika2423/The-multi-brand-studio/README.md

 # The Multi-Brand Studio - An eCommerce Website

-This is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+This is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, JavaScript,Angularjs and Bootstrap.

 ## Demo